Enrique Pérez Santiago: Public service

 In 1967, Governor Rafael Hernández Colón named him director of planning of the Department of health.
 In 1968, he invited the American Society of Hematology to hold its 1970 Convention in Puerto Rico.
 It was a great success with over 3000 attendees, typical festivals in Casa de España and the Dupont Plaza Hotel and a concert in the theater of the University led by Pablo Casals.
 After this Convention, he founded the Puerto Rican Society of Hematology in 1971.
 In 1973, he became Assistant Secretary of Health.
-Then he was medical director of the Cancer Center, project which was unsuccessful.
+Then he was medical director of the Cancer Center, a project which was unsuccessful.
 From 1976 to 1978 he was the Dean of the UPR, Medical Sciences Campus.
-There he recruited Dr. Lillian Haddock as associated Dean and Dr. Pedro Rossello for the Department of surgery and medicine.
+There he recruited Lillian Haddock as associate Dean and Dr. Pedro Rossello for the Department of Surgery and Medicine.
 He also expanded educational consortia.

-Later, Dr. Pérez Santiago returned to his private practice.
-But his public service was not over: Governor Hernández Colon returned to recruit as director of the Office of Quality Public Service.
+Later, Pérez Santiago returned to his private practice.
+But his public service was not over.
+Governor Hernández Colon returned to recruit as director of the Office of Quality Public Service.
 This was the basis for the founding of the Office of Government Ethics of Puerto Rico.

 Personal life

-Dr. Pérez Santiago married Cecilia Diaz Bonet and with her had six children.
+Dr. Pérez Santiago married Cecilia Diaz Bonet and they had six children.